 - 1 tsp horseradish optional, but recommended

 - 1 tsp sumac

-- Finely chop the smoked salmon slices.
-Set aside.
+- Finely chop the smoked salmon slices and set aside.
 Chop and prepare the herbs and shallots as well.4 oz smoked salmon slices, 2 tbsp chopped dill, 2 tbsp chopped chives, 3 tbsp minced shallots

-- Using a small whisk - whisk the cream cheese, sour cream, lemon juice, horseradish and sumac together until fluffy and well-mixed.1 block cream cheese, ¼ cup sour cream, 1 tbsp lemon juice, 1 tsp horseradish, 1 tsp sumac
+- Using a small whisk, whisk the cream cheese, sour cream, lemon juice, horseradish and sumac together until fluffy and well-mixed.1 block cream cheese, ¼ cup sour cream, 1 tbsp lemon juice, 1 tsp horseradish, 1 tsp sumac